nnhoangtrieu/nnhoangtrieu.github.io/_pages/about.md

   - /about.html
 ---

-Researcher with expertise applying deep learning to drug discovery.
+Hi everyone, my name is Trieu (you can call me Drew).
+I’m originally from Vietnam and currently a senior at the University of South Florida, where I’m studying Applied Mathematics and Physics.
+My research focuses on applying mathematics and deep learning to advance drug discovery.